Info for

 Durham College’s Biomedical Engineering Technology lab is fully equipped including:

-• Anesthesia equipment
+• Anesthesia and ventilation equipment

 • Bedside and central monitoring